gvwilson/sensibleadventures/cloudherd/new.md

 daughter.
 The pungent fumes tingled in Noxy's nose as she tasted it gingerly.

-Sergeant Dorbu rolled his glass between his hands as if to warm them.
+Sergeant Dorbu rolled his glass between his hands.
 "My family used to have land.
-Not much---really just a big farm with a couple of tenants to work it---but it was enough to keep us.
-Then one of our neighbors decided he wanted it.
-She honeyed up the local *tralpa*, promised him a slice of the takings, and..."
+Not much---just a farm with a couple of tenants to work it---but it was enough to keep us.
+Then one of our neighbors decided she wanted it.
+She honeyed up the local *tralpa*, promised him a slice of the takings, and then found an excuse to drag us into court."
 He spread his hands.
-"By the time we got to court, she'd rented all the laws that would have saved us.
-We had a week to clear out after living their all our lives."
+"By the time we got there, she had rented all the laws that would have saved us.
+We had a week to clear out."

 "That must have been horrible," Indy said sympathetically.

 "It is foolishness," Kulbinder rumbled.
-"The law in Thind is not something to be borrowed for money like a bullock.
-There are rules for each station, and that is that."
+"The law in Thind is not something to be hired like a bullock.
+There are rules for each station.
+It is...simpler"

-"But then how does the king raise money?"
-Noxy asked.

-Kulbinder blinked slowly.
-"The *emperor* takes what he needs when he needs it.
-It is...simpler."

 "Simpler *and* fairer," Sergeant Dorbu added with a quiet intensity that hadn't been there a moment earlier.
-"And that's what Shudarga wants.
-Laws should be there for everyone, all the time, not just for whoever has the most money on the day of a trial.
-And if that means a bunch of royals have to work for a living instead of renting out laws some king gave their great-great-grands way back when, that's fine by me."
-He drained his glass in one quick gulp.
-When her mother did the same, Noxy held her breath and swallowed her own *rak*.
+"And that's what Shudarga's fighting for.
+Laws should be there for everyone, all the time, not just for whoever has the most money on the day of a trial."

+"Is it worth killing for?"
+Indy asked quietly.

+Sergeant Dorbu's voice was steady.
+"I believe it's worth my life.
+And if it's worth mine, it's worth others'."

+A shiver ran up Noxy's back at the quiet certainty in his voice.
+From the look on Thokmay's face, she knew he felt it too, and she suddenly understood why Sergeant Dorbu's men followed him.
+When he raised his glass of *rak* and drained it in one quick gulp, everyone else at the table did the same.

-The thick black liquid felt like fiery smoke as it went down her throat.
-She clenched her jaw, but a strangled cough managed to escape.
+The thick black liquid felt like fiery smoke as it went down Noxy's throat.
+She clenched her jaw, but a strangled wheeze managed to escape.
 "And that's enough for *you* tonight," her mother said in mock-disapproval.

-"Yes, *anna*," Noxy said, gasping for air.
+"Yes, *anna*," Noxy said, gasping for air as her mother reached across the table and took the glass from her.
+Thokmay, Noxy noticed, hadn't even blinked when he swallowed his own mouthful.

+Sergeant Dorbu started to rise.
+"We should probably---oh, thank you."
+He sat down again as Indy poured him a second glass of *rak*.

+"Daffodil, could you go up to your room and get the spare blankets out from under your bed?"
+Indy said, pouring more for herself as well.
+"I'm sure the commander would appreciate them."

+"I'm sure he would," Sergeant Dorbu agreed, his eyes on Indy.
+"Thokmay, could you give her a hand?"

+"I can manage a few blankets," Noxy protested, but she recognized the tone the two adults had used.
+She exchanged a look with Thokmay, who shrugged slightly as if to say, "Grownups---what can you do?"

+Noxy climbed the steep stairs with Thokmay behind her and pulled aside the curtain that hung in her bedroom doorway.
+Thokmay squeezed past her with a polite, "Thank you," and ducked his head to enter.
+Inside, the dayglass that hung beside the skylight shed a warm orange glow as the sunshine it had trapped during the day slowly leaked out.
+The far wall was taken up by a narrow bed that Noxy suddenly wished she had remembered to make that morning.
+Three shelves at the foot of the bed held everything she possessed: her clothes, her little rock collection, half a dozen books she had borrowed from the village's library, and---

+"Where did you get these?"
+Thokmay asked, picking up one of Noxy's knitted dolls curiously.

+"They were nameday presents when I was little," Noxy said, instantly hating the defensive tone in her voice.

+Thokmay smiled at the soft little blue and white figure in his hand.
+"My sister has dolls like these."

+Noxy frowned.
+"I thought you said you were an orphan?"

+Thokmay's smile instantly disappeared.
+He set the doll down exactly where it had been.
+"Are these the blankets?"
+Without waiting for an answer, he stooped to pick up the two winter blankets lying on the bottom shelf.

+"That was quick," Indy said as the two teenagers came back down the stairs.
+The bottle of *rak* was half empty, Noxy noticed, and the smiles on her mother's face and Sergeant Dorbu's seemed--- No.  Her mother was just being the mayor, that was all.

+"Where's Kulbinder, honored?"
+Thokmay asked.

+Sergeant Dorbu pointed his thumb over his shoulder at the door.
+"Said he ought to do some patrolling.
+I think he's hoping to find a rabbit or something."
+He had undone the top button of his jacket, Noxy noticed.
+And her mother had untied the ribbon that held her hair back.

+Thokmay hefted the blankets.
+"With your permission, shall I take these to the commander?"

+"Good idea.
+Thank you again," Sergeant Dorbu added to Indy.

+"Happy to help.
+And you, young lady."
+Indy nodded back up the stairs.
+"It's been a long day."

+A few minutes later, Indy lay on her bed, still in her clothes, staring up at the storm through her skylight with her dolls cradled in her arms.
+Her mother and the sergeant were still talking, quietly enough that she could only make out a occasional word.
+The tone said enough, though.
+She closed her eyes and hugged her dolls tight, but that didn't make her sudden loneliness go away.

+She counted to a hundred after she heard the door close, then got up and went back downstairs.
+Her mother was still sitting at the table.
+The bottle of *rak* was empty, and the dayglass lamp was starting to dim.

+"What are you still doing up?"
+Indy asked, opening her arms to give her daughter a hug.

+"Couldn't sleep," Noxy said, her voice muffled in her mother's shoulder.

+Indy gave her a squeeze.
+"Well then, why don't we make some tea?
-"Here."
-Her mother pushed the empty kettle across the table.
-"How about you refill that and I'll make tea?
-It sounds like it's not as bad as we thought, and a bit of air will help you clear your head."
+Here."
+She took the kettle off the stove and passed it Noxy.
+"How about you go and fill that?
+It sounds like the rain's dying down, and a bit of air will help you clear your head."

 Noxy nodded, not trusting herself to speak.
-She slipped her feet into her boots without bothering to do up the laces, pulled a poncho over her head, and stumbled out into the night.
+She slipped her feet into her boots without bothering to do up the laces, pulled on her coat, and went out into the night.

 Rain was still falling, but Indy had been right---most of the storm clouds had passed, and the few stragglers chasing them were already